 - RAW is a lossless, high-quality file format that gives you the most flexibility to edit your photos.

-At Clipping Path India, we’ll edit all three file types, as well as others.
+At Path, we’ll edit all three file types, as well as others.

 JPEG files are much smaller than RAW images.
 When you convert RAW to JPEG, some of the image data is “thrown out” — producing a substantially smaller file.
 When you shoot in a format like JPEG, the image information is compressed and lost, resulting in lower quality images.